dipdawiz/sonoff-reprogram/README.md

 # Sonoff Reprogram
-reprogram Sonoff Basic to run your own web server, so that you do not need 3rd party app to install on your mobile and not to add another Alexa skill.
+Reprogram Sonoff Basic to run your own web server, so that you do not need 3rd party app to install on your mobile and not to add another Alexa skill.

 **Please note.
-Make sure your sonoff is not connected to main power line while you open it.
-Also once overwritten, you cannot get original firmware to your sonoff and you no longer can use eWeLink app on your mobile to control this sonoff.
-Take extreme care on all the steps, so that you do not brick your sonoff.**
+Make sure your Sonoff is not connected to main power line while you open it.
+Also once overwritten, you cannot get original firmware to your Sonoff and you no longer can use eWeLink app on your mobile to control this Sonoff.
+Take extreme care on all the steps, so that you do not brick your Sonoff.**

 We have to do following things